cedadev/nlds/docs/source/system-status.rst

         'timestamp': '2023-08-01-09:25:12.968165'
     }

-The only difference between this published message and a normal one is the meg_body this is because the body contains the details dictionary above distinguishing it from other messages
+The only difference between this published message and a normal one is the msg_body, which contains the details dictionary distinguishing it from other messages

 |